11Years in Business

 - Labor: For an extra pair of hands to help pack, unpack, or whatever help you need, manpower from a qualified moving company is available to help.

 - Wood Crating: Valuable antiques or artwork need special protection.
 Movers can carefully fit special items into protective wooden crates for extra security, and some will even build customized crates to fit odd-sized items.

 Moving is Hard Work. iMoving’s Tips Make it Easier

 One of the things people forget about when they move is there is a lot of work involved.
 You are literally burning calories at a rate you normally dream of.
 There are two effects of this.
-One is that you might lose weight, the other is that you might get the hungry crankies.
+One is that you might lose weight, the other is that you might get hungry cranky.

 One good way around this is to have a box of snacks available so you can grab a protein bar when you’re running out of energy.
-Make sure there’s plenty of water about because you’ll need that too.
+Make sure there’s plenty of water about it because you’ll need that too.
 Even if you’re not doing the really hard work you will find you have done more than 10,000 steps on moving day.
 You must keep fueled and hydrated.

 Here are some other ideas to help.

 - The coffee pot.
 If there’s one thing you need to put your hands on the morning after, it is the coffee pot and the coffee to go with it.
 Make sure you know which box it is in and where the box is before you go to bed on moving day.